FredericoIsaac/Case-Studies/Python/Python.md

     *iterables (optional) - any number of iterables; can be more than one key (optional) - key function where the iterables are passed and comparison is performed based on its return value default (optional) - default value if the given iterable is empty

+type() - indica o tipo da variavel (int / float/ ...)

+"sebastian thrun".title() - ill uppercase the begining of the word

+"one fish, two fish".count(fish) - ill count the many times "fish" appear in the string

+# Exemplos

+### Variaveis

+However, the above isn't a great way to assign variables in most cases, because our variable names should be descriptive of the values they hold.

+    x, y, z = 2 , 3, 5

+Besides writing variable names that are descriptive, there are a few things to watch out for when naming variables in Python.

+1. Only use ordinary letters, numbers and underscores (snake_case or camelCase) in your variable names.
+They can’t have spaces, and need to start with a letter or underscore.

+2. You can’t use reserved words or built-in identifiers

+### Erros

+In general, there are two types of errors to look out for

+Exceptions
+Syntax
+An Exception is a problem that occurs when the code is running, but a 'Syntax Error' is a problem detected when Python checks the code before it runs it.

+One important string method: format()
+We will be using the format() string method a good bit in our future work in Python, and you will find it very valuable in your coding, especially with your print statements.

+We can best illustrate how to use format() by looking at some examples:

+Example 1

+    print("Mohammed has {} balloons".format(27))

+Example 1 Output

+    Mohammed has 27 balloons